opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 The names of the different output files are automatically generated in order to avoid any name conflict between file names.
 In particular they are built by appending to the *output file name*: the **column name**, then the **column ID** (as can be read in the node tooltip), then the **effect name**, then the **effect ID** (as can be read in the node tooltip) *in case the effect node was renamed*.
 For example ``scene01_B(Col3)_My Blur(Blur1)..tif``  is one of the output files of the scene *scene01* , related to the flow going from column *B* (whose ID is *Col3*) to the effect node *My Blur* (whose ID is *Blur1*).

-.. note:: No output will be displayed after the rendering, regardless of **Open Flipbook after Rendering** being activated in Preferences  →  Preview dialog.
+.. note:: No output will be displayed after the rendering, regardless of **Open Flipbook after Rendering** being activated in Preferences...  →  Preview dialog section.

 .. note:: If you need more control on the way scene elements are rendered, you may consider using Sub-Xsheets and the **Over** effect (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  and  :ref:`Over <over>`  ).
 For example if you want a single output for a set of columns/layers, you may collapse them in a Sub-Xsheet (in case of **Flows** type multiple rendering) or connect them to several Over nodes (in case of **Terminal Nodes** type multiple rendering).